Fact check: Trump delivers barrage of false claims in first post-indictment address | KRDO

 Military equipment left in Afghanistan

-Trump claimed on Tuesday, as he has before, that the US left behind “$85 billion worth of the best military equipment in the world” when it withdrew from Afghanistan in 2021.
+Trump claimed, as he has before, that the US left behind “$85 billion worth of the best military equipment in the world” when it withdrew from Afghanistan in 2021.

 Facts First: Trump’s $85 billion figure is false.
 While a significant quantity of military equipment that had been provided by the US to Afghan government forces was indeed abandoned to the Taliban upon the US withdrawal, the Defense Department has estimated that this equipment had been worth about $7.1 billion — a chunk of about $18.6 billion worth of equipment provided to Afghan forces between 2005 and 2021.
 And some of the equipment left behind was rendered inoperable before US forces withdrew.